OA-WCVP/paper/06-results.md

 ### General - "holder claims"

-- 68.93% taxa have type material available (256740 of 372445)
+- 69.03% taxa have type material available (257094 of 372430)

+- 31.44% taxa (117096 of 372430) are represented by type material served from within their native range in continent_code_l1
+- 19.77% taxa (73612 of 372430) are represented by type material served from within their native range in region_code_l2
-- 9.48% taxa (35297 of 372445) are represented by type material served from within their native range
+- 11.80% taxa (43954 of 372430) are represented by type material served from within their native range in area_code_l3

 ### Specific - author cites